gliesefire/RepositoryPattern.Sample/README.md

-# Repository-UoW-Pattern
+# RepositoryPattern.Sample

-Repository & Unit of Work Implementation in C# (without Transaction Scope).
+An implementation of Repository Pattern & Unit of Work pattern ( without Transaction scope).